New World Order (professional wrestling): WWE sporadic appearances (2014–2021)

 The August 11, 2014 episode of Raw, which aired on Hulk Hogan's 61st birthday, featured Scott Hall and Kevin Nash as guests.
 The two came out to the nWo music, dressed in nWo attire and shared a moment with Hogan, who revealed an nWo shirt hidden under his "Hulk Rules" shirt.
 They were interrupted by Brock Lesnar, who told Hogan, "Party's over, grandpa".
 Lesnar backed out of the ring after being confronted by John Cena, his opponent at SummerSlam.

 On the January 19, 2015 episode of Raw, X-Pac, Scott Hall, and Kevin Nash came out for a survey segment.
 They were interrupted by The Ascension, who were then beaten down by the nWo, The APA, and The New Age Outlaws.
 On March 29 at WrestleMania 31, Hogan, Nash, and Hall returned to assist their long-time rival Sting in his WrestleMania debut match against Triple H. The nWo helped to fight off D-Generation X (X-Pac, Billy Gunn and Road Dogg), who had interfered on behalf of Triple H. Shawn Michaels later joined Triple H's side, turning the match in his favor, and Triple H would go on to win the match.

 On April 7, 2019 at WrestleMania 35, Nash and Hall appeared as doctors during a backstage segment with Alexa Bliss, Michael Che, and Colin Jost.
 On July 22, 2019, during WWE Raw Reunion, Hall and Nash appeared as an aid to Seth Rollins and D-Generation X to confront The O.C.
 Hogan, Hall, Nash, and X-Pac then appeared at WrestleMania 37 (the night after the group's induction into the WWE Hall of Fame) in a backstage segment with Bayley and Titus O'Neil.

+In May 2026, former WWE writer Chris Dunn revealed that there were plans to reboot the nWo stable during the ThunderDome era that was set to feature The Bar (Sheamus and Cesaro), Shinsuke Nakamura and Lars Sullivan; with an unnamed nWo legend originally set to introduce the new stable but he was tested positive for COVID-19 after arriving in Orlando, which resulted the angle scrapped entirely.